K. R. Ramesh Kumar

-Kanadam Ramaiah Ramesh Kumar (born 22 November 1949) is an Indian politician who was the 16th speaker of Karnataka Legislative Assembly from 25 May 2018 to 29 July 2019, previously from 1994 to 1999 and member of the Indian National Congress from the state of Karnataka.
+Kanadam Ramaiah Ramesh Kumar (born 22 November 1949) is an Indian politician who was the 9th and 16th speaker of Karnataka Legislative Assembly and member of the Indian National Congress from the state of Karnataka.

-K. R. Ramesh Kumar is a six-term member of the Karnataka Legislative Assembly from Srinivaspur assembly constituency in Kolar district.
-K. R. Ramesh Kumar met Devaraj Urs during student days and was encouraged to enter politics.
-In 1994, K. R. Ramesh Kumar became Speaker of the assembly for his first experience with that post.
-In June 2016, K. R. Ramesh Kumar was inducted into the Siddaramaiah led government of Karnataka as a cabinet minister.
-K. R. Ramesh Kumar held the Health and Family Welfare Ministry portfolio in the Government of Karnataka.
+He is a six-term member of the Karnataka Legislative Assembly from Srinivaspur assembly constituency in Kolar district.
+He met Devaraj Urs during student days and was encouraged to enter politics.
+In 1994, he became Speaker of the assembly for his first experience with that post.
+In June 2016, he was inducted into the Siddaramaiah-led government of Karnataka as a cabinet minister.
+He held the Health and Family Welfare Ministry portfolio in the Government of Karnataka.
 He was elected unopposed as the speaker of 15th Karnataka Legislative Assembly in 2018 after JD(S) and Congress unity.

 Political life

 Ramesh Kumar is from the INC and represents Srinivaspur constituency of Kolar district, Karnataka.
 Ramesh Kumar started his political career in the seventies with the INC. He later joined the JP in the mid-1980s and joined the Janata Dal in the 1990s.
 In the early 2000s he came back into the INC. He acted in Mukta Mukta.